typst/typst/docs/src/guides/guide-for-latex-users.md

 text` act as switches, altering the visual presentation of all subsequent content within the document or the current scope.

-In Typst, functions can be used to affect the appearance for the remainder of the document, a block (or scope), or just its arguments.
+In Typst, a single function can be used both to affect the appearance for the remainder of the document, a block (or scope), or just its arguments.
 For example, `[#text(weight: "bold")[bold text]]` will only embolden its argument, while `[#set text(weight: "bold")]` will embolden any text until the end of the current block, or, if there is none, document.
 The effects of a function are